xtay/Alg_DS/README.md

 ======

-I realized that many codes in C is not easily reuseable... so I made up my mind to recode all of these stuffs in C++...
+I realized that many codes in C is not easily reuseable...

+so I made up my mind to recode all of these stuffs in C++...in another project...

 Algorithm and data structures in C